 Today, the Climate Stewardship Council, in partnership with Mayor Bronin’s Sustainability Office, is proud to announce that it is releasing the draft of Hartford’s first Climate Action Plan for public review and comment!
-(For an easier-to-print version of the Climate Action Plan (with single pages instead of spreads) click here.)

 Since April 2016, the Climate Stewardship Council began meeting as a working group of the City’s Planning & Zoning Commission.
 Among other things, it set out to draft a Climate Action Plan that embodies the shared values and goals of our residents and businesses as we work together to tackle climate change.